Welcome to Year 4!

 Raise The Roof Term 2: Year 3 and 4 classes were joined by children from Becket Primary School to sing songs about ‘School Life’.
 The event was led by Anne Clough from North Somerset Music Service.
 This was a fantastic morning of singing together.
 The children had a thoroughly enjoyable morning and all sang beautifully.

-Term 5 - Y4 classes visited Blagdon Lake to release the elvers: During the day the children worked closely with Bristol Water and Avon Wildlife Trust representatives to learn more about Blagdon Lake and Eel Conservation.
-They had an opportunity to feed rainbow trout and were also involved in poetry and art workshops.
+Y4 classes visited Blagdon Lake to release the elvers: The children worked closely with Bristol Water and Avon Wildlife Trust representatives to learn more about Blagdon Lake and Eel Conservation with visits throughout the year.
+In the summer term, the children had an opportunity to feed rainbow trout and were also involved in poetry and art workshops.